-Erigon and Nethermind Join Arbitrum
+Nethermind Joins Arbitrum

 As Arbitrum scales, so too do the demands on the infrastructure which powers it.
 Having more apps, more users, and more chains isn’t just about going at faster speeds, though that is very important.
 It is, as we have noted in our scaling vision, also about building infrastructure that is flexible, sustainable, able to continuously evolve with Ethereum, and that brings Arbitrum Everywhere.